nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to view all profiles
-2. NUScheduelr shows a list of profiles
+2. NUScheduler shows a list of profiles
 3. User requests to delete a specific profile in the list
 4. NUScheduler deletes the person